fishcus/KAP-manual/en/operation/monitor_diagnosis/metrics_intro.en.md

 ![dashboard](images/metrics/dashboard.png)

-In addition to the default metrics, you can also add custom metrics according to needs.
-For details, please refer to the default metrics.
+In addition to the default metrics, you can also add custom metrics according to needs in databash.